wkumari/draft-wkumari-dnsop-extended-error/README.md

    but is extensible via the IANA registry to allow additional error and information codes to be defined in the future.

+   The fields of the Extended DNS Error option are defined further in the following sub-sections.